AT2024wpp: An Extremely Luminous Fast Ultraviolet Transient Powered by Accretion onto a Black Hole: Observations

 \subsection{Very Large Array}

-We initiated observations of AT\,2024wpp using the National Science Foundation's Karl G. Jansky Very Large Array (VLA) on 2024 October 08 at a mid-time of 09:39:35 UT and a mid-frequency of 10~GHz (4~GHz bandwidth, X-band).
-Additional epochs at mid-frequencies of 3~GHz (S-band, 2~GHz bandwidth), 6~GHz (C-band, 4~GHz), 10~GHz, 15~GHz (Ku-band, 6~GHz bandwidth), 22~GHz (K-band, 8~GHz bandwidth), and 33~GHz (Ka-band, 8~GHz bandwidth) were acquired from 25 October 2024 to 21 July 2025 ($\sim 30$--$300~$days), until the source associated with AT\,2024wpp faded beyond detection.
+We initiated observations of AT\,2024wpp using the National Science Foundation's Karl G. Jansky Very Large Array (VLA) on 2024-10-08 at a mid-time of 09:39:35 UT and a mid-frequency of 10~GHz (4~GHz bandwidth, X-band).
+Additional epochs at mid-frequencies of 3~GHz (S-band, 2~GHz bandwidth), 6~GHz (C-band, 4~GHz), 10~GHz, 15~GHz (Ku-band, 6~GHz bandwidth), 22~GHz (K-band, 8~GHz bandwidth), and 33~GHz (Ka-band, 8~GHz bandwidth) were acquired from 2024-10-25 to 2025-07-21 ($\sim 27$--$275~$ rest-frame days), until the source associated with AT\,2024wpp faded beyond detection.

-We reduced and analysed the data using the Common Astronomy Software Applications \citep[\texttt{CASA}]{McMullin+2007,CASA2022} VLA pipeline and produced calibrated continuum imaged using the VLA Imaging Pipeline\footnote{\url{https://science.nrao.edu/facilities/vla/data-processing/pipeline/vipl}}.
+We reduced and analysed the data using the Common Astronomy Software Applications \citep[\texttt{CASA}]{McMullin+2007,CASA2022} VLA pipeline and produced calibrated continuum images using the VLA Imaging Pipeline\footnote{\url{https://science.nrao.edu/facilities/vla/data-processing/pipeline/vipl}}.
 To determine the flux density of the transient and RMS for each image, we use \texttt{pwkit/imtool} \citep[]{2017ascl.soft04001W}.
-A summary of the observations is presented in Table~\ref{tab:radiomm_Observations}.
+Images and flux-density measurements were produced both for the full receiver bandwidth and also in sub-bands of 0.5 GHz, 1 GHz, or 2 GHz bandwidth (depending on the frequency and S/N).
+The full-bandwidth flux densities are presented in Table~\ref{tab:radiomm_Observations}; measurements divided by sub-band are provided in the supplementary material.